 I use photography’s innate specificity to investigate ambiguity, and as basis for abstract composition.
 Photographs are typically connected to particular subjects, locations, times.
 Instead, I explore depictions of reality (worth examining because they are real) by foregrounding the mystery of what’s pictured.
 Through abstracting, images attain freedom of reference and interpretation, without dwelling on “what and where.”
 My work is always composed in camera.
 Later, I apply tonal alterations and/or combine exposures.
 This shows the world in a way that is true but different from what we usually observe.

 It causes a reduction of recognition but not of complexity.

-Beginning years ago with traditional landscape work, my photographic art has always explored natural phenomena.
-Even when showing the built environment, I emphasize the effects of time and weathering, obstruction of light, and decay of structures.
-Since 2014 I’ve worked on abstract depictions of the world.
+My early work used landscape as a subject of contemplation or a metaphor for human experience, as well as for beauty.
+When showing the built environment, I emphasized the effects of time and weathering, obstruction of light, and decay of structures.
+Since 2014 I’ve worked with abstract depictions of the natural world.